smuellerDD/leancrypto/README.md

   the EFI environment as well.

-* As the EFI environment does not offer an automatic constructor functionality the leancrypto initalization function of `lc_init` must be called as the very first API call before calling any other leancrypto service function.
+* As the EFI environment does not offer an automatic constructor functionality the leancrypto initialization function of `lc_init` must be called as the very first API call before calling any other leancrypto service function.

 ## Library Build for Windows